nktice/AMD-AI/SallyAIRiddle.md

 `"[...]
 Explanation: The question states that Sally has 3 brothers, and each of her brothers has 2 sisters.
 Since Sally is one of the two sisters for each brother, she must also be a sister to herself.
 Therefore, Sally has only 1 more sister besides herself, making it a total of 2 sisters."`

+TheBloke_neural-chat-7B-v3-3-GPTQ - [ fail ]
+hasn't figured out that the sisters are shared - assuming there's 6.

 TheBloke_OpenAssistant-Llama2-13B-Orca-8K-3319-GPTQ  - [mixed]
 3rd answer - `" Sally has one sister. "`
 [ trying at 8k/8 did not improve results - they became worse... ]